-The Museum of Modern Art’s current retrospective of Francis Picabia’s work has been celebrated by critics for shining a spotlight on one of modernism’s most confounding founders.
+The Museum of Modern Art’s retrospective of Francis Picabia’s work was been celebrated by critics for shining a spotlight on one of modernism’s most confounding founders.
 ARTnews called the exhibit “one of the best shows of the year,” and Forbes declared it “exhilarating.”

-What strikes most visitors is the exhibit’s sheer variety.
+What struck most visitors was the exhibit’s sheer variety.
 Throughout his career, Picabia (1879–1953) careened between styles, flipping from cubism to dadaism, from abstraction to portraiture.
 In fact, he rarely stuck with a style for more than a few years.
 A fiercely independent artist, he ignored movements and shunned trends.
 “If you want to have clean ideas, change them as often as your shirt,” Picabia advised.

 Picabia’s desire for variety can be traced back to a key moment in his career: when he first discovered New York City.
 Just over a century ago, the artist made his first visit to the new world, becoming an overnight sensation.
 His New York experiences confirmed Picabia’s desire for artistic independence and freed him to reinvent himself as often as he liked.
 In 1913, Picabia became the shape-shifting painter we celebrate today.